kaster-san/backdoors/README.md

-this is a very basic backdoor created with python it downloads files from the victim computers to yours in order to use it you have to change the ip address written in both salve file and master file to yours
+this is a very basic backdoor created with python, it downloads files from the victim computer in yours, in order to use it you have to change the ip address written in both salve file and master file to yours